-It's been nearly four years since the majority of the world’s nations met to draft what would become known as the Paris Agreement: a commitment, among other things, to limit global temperature increase to no more than 1.5°C above pre-industrial levels – aiming for 1.5°C.
+It’s been nearly four years since the majority of the world’s nations met to draft what would become known as the Paris Agreement: a commitment, among other things, to limit global temperature increase to no more than 2°C above pre-industrial levels – aiming for 1.5°C.

-But how can the world's biggest economies meet this target?
-According to a 2018 report chaired by an Oxford scientist, it will require not only extensive cuts to carbon emissions but the active removal and storage of greenhouse gases from the atmosphere.
+How can the world’s biggest economies meet this target?
+According to a major report chaired by an Oxford scientist, it will require not only extensive cuts to carbon emissions but the active removal and storage of greenhouse gases from the atmosphere.

-Commissioned by the Department for Business, Energy and Industrial Strategy (BEIS) in response to the UK Clean Growth Strategy, the Royal Society and the Royal Academy of Engineering and the Royal Society, presents an ambitious plan for how the UK can lead the way in deploying greenhouse gas removal (GGR) technologies to achieve net-zero carbon emissions by 2050 – from well-known methods such as planting trees to more speculative techniques like capturing CO2 directly from the air.
+Commissioned by the Department for Business, Energy and Industrial Strategy (BEIS) in response to the UK Clean Growth Strategy, the Royal Society and the Royal Academy of Engineering presented an ambitious plan detailing how the UK can lead the way in deploying greenhouse gas removal (GGR) technologies to achieve net-zero carbon emissions by 2050.
+Their recommendations ranged from well-known methods such as planting trees to more speculative techniques like capturing CO2 directly from the air.

 Professor Gideon Henderson, Professor of Earth Sciences at the University of Oxford and now Chief Scientific Adviser at Defra, chaired the report working group.
 He says: ‘If the UK acts now on greenhouse gas removal, we can reach national emissions targets and show how a major industrialised economy can play a leading role in meeting the goals of the Paris Agreement.

 ‘In this report we’ve identified the available GGR technologies, how they might be used together for maximum effect, and how their phased development and deployment could enable the urgent action required to avoid the devastating impact of climate change.